Castello di Roncade

 The Villa Giustinian, Ciani Bassetti, known as Castello di Roncade, is a Venetian villa in Roncade, near Treviso.
 The villa is surrounded by turreted walls in imitation of a medieval fortress, with the villa within.

 History

 The property belonged to the Badoer family in the 15th century, who owned several mills in Musestre.
 In 1495 Girolamo Badoer left the estate to his daughter Agnesina, who married Benedetto Badoer.
 Widowed, Agnesina married Girolamo Giustinian.
 Agnesina and her second husband built a villa, which was underway in 1514, and completed by 1529.
-The villa remained in the Giustinian familyuntil 1915, when it was purchased by the Ciani Bassetti family.
+The villa remained in the Giustinian family until 1915, when it was purchased by the Ciani Bassetti family.

 During World War II the fortified villa was used as a German command post, and was a target for aerial bombardment which damaged the walls and turrets.